boyan13/myvenv/README.md

 # myvenv
 A global venv manager for Python.

 This is a project I wrote for personal use.
 It's a powershell cli tool for Windows that manages a collection of global venvs, similar to conda envs but very lightweight.
+Just place the whole thing anywhere on your system and optionally add it to PATH.

 > [!NOTE]
-> Naturally, you'd have to adjust ownership and execution policy to allow ps1 scripts originating from the internet to run.
+> You might have to unblock the zip file after downloading to allow ps1 scripts originating from the internet to run.

 ## Basic usage